|CLICK HERE to join the journey!|

 The above passage in blue is from my first book in the SHADOWS IN THE TRAIL QUADRILOGY called SHADOWS ON THE TRAIL.
 The passage in blue describes a predator sizing up its next meal by using its extraordinary senses that millions of years of evolution had fine tuned.

 If you remember from my eighth posting of this blog entitled

 |Figure 2 - Smilodon fatalis reached a |

 shoulder height of 39 inches and a body

 length of 69 inches.
 Photo courtesy of

 One of the great predators of North America for over one million years was Smilodon fatalis or the sabre-toothed cat.
-It lived at or near the top of the food chain from about 1.6 million to about 10,000 years ago.
-Based on skeletal analysis, Smilodon fatalis weighed between 350 to 620 lbs and was about the same size as a modern day African lion, but was probably built more like a bear.
+It lived near the top of the food chain from about 1.6 million years ago to about 10,000 years ago.
+Based on skeletal analysis, Smilodon fatalis weighed between 350 to 620 lbs and it was about the same size as a modern day African lion, but it was probably built more like a bear.
 DNA studies have confirmed that Smilodon was not related to any living feline species.
 It had heavier forequarters and lighter hindquarters than an African Lion and was not as fleet of foot.
 The most distinguishing characteristic of Smilodon fatalis were its large serrated canine teeth which could reach a length of seven or eight inches.
-Although the teeth were ominous looking, they were fragile and could not even bite through bone.
-Some analyses has shown that the narrow jaws of Smilodon fatalis probably had one-third to one-half of the biting power of an African lion.
+Although the teeth were ominous looking, they were fragile and could not bite through bone.
+Some analyses have shown that the narrow jaws of Smilodon fatalis only had about one-third to one-half of the biting power of an African lion.